November 11, 2020

 The statistics point to one conclusion: There are still plenty of opportunities when it comes to SMS marketing campaigns.
 Customers want to text these days.
 They want genuine interactions with companies.
 And despite the demand, not every business is taking advantage just yet.

 To find more insights into SMS marketing and the future of texts in marketing, have a look at our Benchmark Report.
-There you’ll glean key insights from today’s SMS marketing and SMS text message statistics.
+You’ll glean key insights from today’s SMS marketing and SMS text message statistics.
 You’ll also spot where the opportunities lie to forge genuine connections with customers in 2021 and beyond.